fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 following case, the user goes to https://facebook.com and initiated a call with another facebook user.
-The domain facebook.com will appear (unencrypted) in the STUN packets sent from the browser to the faceboks TURN server.
+The domain facebook.com will appear (unencrypted) in the STUN packets sent from the browser to the facebook's TURN server.
 Anyone along the network path could tell that the user is using facebook's TURN server.
 However, when the original TLS connection for the HTTP was made, the Server Name Indication (SNI) in the TLS of the HTTPS connection also revealed facebook.com and this